Dot metacharacter and Quantifiers

 Greedy quantifiers

-Quantifiers have functionality like the string repetition operator and range method.
-They can be applied to both characters and groupings (and more, as you'll see in later chapters).
-Apart from ability to specify exact quantity and bounded range, these can also match unbounded varying quantities.
+Quantifiers have functionality like the string repetition operator and the range method.
+They can be applied to characters and groupings (and more, as you'll see in later chapters).
+Apart from the ability to specify exact quantity and bounded range, these can also match unbounded varying quantities.
 If the input string can satisfy a pattern with varying quantities in multiple ways, you can choose among three types of quantifiers to narrow down possibilities.
 In this section, greedy type of quantifiers is covered.

 First up, the ?